Psychological/ADHD

 Psychological/ADHD Assessments for Children

-• Are you concerned about your child's behavior and aren't able to understand him/her?
+Are you concerned about your child's behavior and aren't able to understand him/her?
+Do you think your child may have attention- deficit /hyperactivity disorder (ADHD)?

 Signs & Symptoms of ADHD

-1. Me, Me, Me- an inability to recognize other people's needs and desires.
+1. Me, Me, Me - an inability to recognize other people's needs and desires.
 May interrupt others, doesn't take turns, makes own rules.

-2. Emotional Turmoil- may have difficulty keeping emotions in check.
+2. Emotional Turmoil - may have difficulty keeping emotions in check.
 May have outbursts of anger at inappropriate times or temper tantrums.

-3. Fidgets & Squirms- often can't sit still.
+3. Fidgets & Squirms - often can't sit still.
 May try to get up, run around, or fidgets or squirms in chair when forced to sit.

-4. Unfinished Tasks- may be interested in many things but has difficulty completing tasks they started.
+4. Unfinished Tasks - may be interested in many things but has difficulty completing tasks they started.

-5. Lack of Focus- may have trouble paying attention, even when being spoken to directly.
+5. Lack of Focus - may have trouble paying attention, even when being spoken to directly.
 Say they heard you, but won’t be able to repeat back to you what you just said.

-6. Careless Mistakes- difficulty following instructions that require planning or executing a plan.
+6. Careless Mistakes - difficulty following instructions that require planning or executing a plan.

-7. Day Dreamer- some children with ADHD are quieter and less involved than other kids.
+7. Day Dreamer - some children with ADHD are quieter and less involved than other kids.
 A child with ADHD may stare into space, constantly daydream, and ignore what's going on around them.

 What is Attention Deficit- Hyperactivity Disorder?